-After living in Nice, France for a year, I can confidently tell you that yes, Nice, France is ABSOLUTELY worth visiting.
+After living in Nice, France for almost 2 years now, I can confidently tell you that yes, Nice, France is ABSOLUTELY worth visiting.
 With pristine beaches, medieval villages perched on hilltops, incredible viewpoints, and French pastries galore, you won’t regret for a minute your trip to Nice, France.
 Here are all the reasons Nice, France is worth visiting and is one of the best places in Europe to spend your vacation!

 1. So Many Perfect Day Trips

 Nice is an excellent base to travel the Cote d’Azur from, as well as basically all of Europe.
 Not only does Nice have some of the cheapest accommodations on the Côte d’Azur, but it is also the most centrally located.

 Basically, any type of day trip that you can dream up is possible from Nice, whether it’s pristine beaches, medieval towns, or mountains with tons of hiking.

 Day trips you can do from Nice, France include:

 Those are just SOME of the day trips that you can do from Nice (check out this post for my full list!), not even including some of the nature destinations like Isola 2000 or Mercantour.
 There are so many options for every type of traveler.